Financial markets are full of traps and traders keep falling on them over and over.

 One of the most famous is the Bull Trap.

-  Although it’s so simple to identify, traders keep falling there over and over.
+Although it’s so simple to identify, traders keep letting their emotions control them.

 But it doesn’t need to be like that.

 Let’s see how to take advantage of the Bull Trap, taking trades to profit from trapped traders.

 As the name states, a Bull Trap is a chart pattern that traps bull traders.

 You know, bull traders follow an uptrend.